A short coffee date

 Before publishing a plan or suggesting a date, check these points.

 The challenge is not just asking.
-The real challenge is suggesting a plan that feels simple, credible, and clear enough that saying yes feels natural.
+The real challenge is suggesting a plan that feels simple, natural, and clear enough that saying yes feels easy.

-A reassuring setup does not kill spontaneity.
-It simply helps the meeting happen without adding unnecessary tension.
+A few simple choices do not kill spontaneity.
+They just help the meeting happen without unnecessary tension.

-Between city pace, movement, and packed schedules, a good first date in Abidjan is usually the clearest one: coffee, a simple drink, or a short walk.
+With the city's pace, movement, and packed schedules, a first date in Abidjan often works best when it stays simple: coffee, an easy drink, or a short walk.

-The best first plan in Douala is usually the cleanest one: one clear idea, one simple vibe, one credible time slot.
-That is where a real date is most likely to happen.
+In Douala, the best first plan is often the one people understand right away: one clear idea, one simple vibe, one credible moment.
+That is how a real date is most likely to happen.

 The best venue is not necessarily the most spectacular one.
 It is the one that lets the date happen without complicating the proposal or the logistics.